How to Become a Computer Vision Engineer

 What is a Computer Vision Engineer?

 A computer vision engineer is a developer who specializes in creating software solutions that can extract visual information and insights from images and videos.
+There are many tasks that a vision engineer may work across, including classifying images, identifying objects in images, segmenting exact regions in an image, finding key points in an image, and more.
 Computer vision is widely used in industries like robotics, automotive, finance, manufacturing, healthcare, and agriculture.

 For instance, take a conveyor belt carrying finished products in the manufacturing industry.
 Computer vision can be used to inspect the products to look for defects such as cracks, scratches, or any minute deformation that might be missed by human inspection to ensure quality and reduce waste.